AustEcon/polyglot/docs/source/index.rst

     - I want to make the process so easy that it is basically three lines of code... and you spend the rest of your time learning html, css (which can be mostly learned in one or two weekends) and then adding in some js.
     - Give the path to your files and simply upload to metanet!
 DONE!

-* Is it just going to be for uploading files?
+* Is it just for uploading files?

     - No I have much bigger plans for this.
     - This library is designed to be the easiest way for pythonistas to interface with all of the various, growing bitcoin metanet protocols.